noir-lang/noir/docs/docs/dev_docs/getting_started/aztecnr-getting-started.md

 This will compile the smart contract and create a `target` folder with a `.json` artifact inside.

-After compiling, you need to generate the ABI and typescript class.
+After compiling, you can generate a typescript class.
 In the same directory, run this:

 ```bash
 aztec-cli codegen target -o src/artifacts --ts